rustwasm/wasm-pack/CONTRIBUTING.md

 [rustfmt]: https://github.com/rust-lang-nursery/rustfmt

+### IDE Configuration files
+Machine specific configuration files may be generaged by your IDE while working on the project.
+Please make sure to add these files to a global .gitignore so they are kept from accidentally being commited to the project and causing issues for other contributors.

+Some examples of these files are the `.idea` folder created by JetBrains products (WebStorm, IntelliJ, etc) as well as `.vscode` created by Visual Studio Code for workspace specific settings.

 ## Conduct

 As mentioned in the readme file, this project is a part of the [`rust-wasm` working group],